sharwell/developer.rackspace.com/src/docs/cloud-block-storage/getting-started/samples/update_snapshot.rst

 .. code-block:: java

-  // jclouds doesn't support this API presently
+  // Not currently supported by this SDK

 .. code-block:: javascript